nchaigne/dhcperfcli/INSTALL.md

 Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x (`master` branch).
 Note that this version is currently in development.
 It's alright.
 We're using FreeRADIUS libraries.
 They just work fine.

 That said, changes made by the FreeRADIUS team may break *dhcperfcli* at any time.
 Although I try to keep up with these changes, I cannot guarantee responsiveness.
-Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [e2b7ee67fada6d382f9229eeef156a1ab580f45c](https://github.com/FreeRADIUS/freeradius-server/tree/e2b7ee67fada6d382f9229eeef156a1ab580f45c) (October 24, 2019).
+Consequently, it is recommended to build a specific FreeRADIUS commit (with which *dhcpercli* will work) rather than the HEAD: [3b7b2c53adb449dabaa3b88cbc3ef00f89debabc](https://github.com/FreeRADIUS/freeradius-server/tree/3b7b2c53adb449dabaa3b88cbc3ef00f89debabc) (November 4, 2019).

 Instructions on how to build FreeRADIUS is available on their wiki : https://wiki.freeradius.org/building/home